-Dopamine decor is the latest trend for happier homes – here's how interior designers are using it in their homes
+Dopamine decor is the uplifting trend we all need right now – here's how interior designers are using it to create happier homes

 8 essential style secrets from interior designers and stylists on how to embrace this latest feel-good decor trend

-Not dissimilar to the maximalist decor trend, the idea behind the dopamine decor is that by surrounding yourself with joyful interiors that you connect with, you can stimulate feelings of intense happiness by giving your brain a healthy dose of decor-induced dopamine.
+Similar to the maximalist decor trend, the idea behind the dopamine decor is that by surrounding yourself with joyful interiors that you connect with to give your home more personality, you can stimulate feelings of intense happiness by giving your brain a healthy dose of decor-induced dopamine.

 To help us unpick this captivating new trend, we’ve enlisted the help of two highly respected interior design experts, Sophie Robinson and Lisa Honiball.